Christian Waller: Early career

-Christian studied painting at Castlemaine School of Mines under Carl Steiner and then at Bendigo School of Mines with Hugh Fegan.
-In 1909, her painting A Petition (a Greek scene featuring her sister Florence), was accepted for exhibition in the Bendigo Art Gallery, and was shown at the local Masonic Hall, the gallery committee noting that "Miss Christian Yandell, who is only 14 years of age, is considered by competent critics to be a rising artist."
-The mayor and the Masonic Lodge raised money through the sale of her works by art union to send her to study art in Melbourne, where she exhibited in the Singer's Depot windows in The Block, Collins Street in 1910.
+Christian studied painting at the Castlemaine School of Mines under Carl Steiner and then at the Bendigo School of Mines with Hugh Fegan.
+In 1909, her painting A Petition (a Greek scene featuring her sister Florence), was accepted for exhibition at the Bendigo Art Gallery and was shown at the local Masonic hall, the gallery committee noting that "Miss Christian Yandell, who is only 14 years of age, is considered by competent critics to be a rising artist."
+The mayor and the Masonic lodge raised money through the sale of her works by art union to send her to study art in Melbourne.

-That year, Christian moved to Melbourne where she studied at the National Gallery School under Frederick McCubbin and Bernard Hall.
+Christian moved to Melbourne in 1909 at age fifteen, where she studied at the National Gallery School under Frederick McCubbin and Bernard Hall and exhibited in the Singer Depot windows in The Block, Collins Street, in 1910.
 While there she won several student prizes and exhibited with the Victorian Artists Society (1913–22).
 She illustrated numerous publications, such as Melba's Gift Book of Australian Art and Literature (1915), many published by Edward Vidler.
 She met and married fellow-student Mervyn Napier Waller in 1916.

 During the 1920s, Waller became a leading book illustrator, winning acclaim as the first Australian artist to illustrate Alice in Wonderland (1924).
 "Yandell’s drawings are an eclectic mix, ranging from depictions of the iconic Mad Hatter’s Tea Party through to densely drawn processional scenes and simple sketches of Wonderland’s inhabitants."
 Her skill in drawing was conspicuous and was praised by fellow students such as Ola Cohn.
-Her illustration work supported her husband Napier when he returned from the War wounded, and was unable to work for some time.
+Her illustration work supported her husband when he returned from the Second World War wounded and was unable to work for some time.

-While at art school Waller became interested in Theosophy, which was very much dans le vent at the time, She did not become a member but joined the Library and attended lectures.
+While at art school, Waller became interested in Theosophy, which was very much dans le vent at the time.
+She did not become a member but joined the library and attended lectures.
 This was an important influence on her for the rest of her life, although she never abandoned the Christian faith altogether, creating a personal synthesis of these beliefs.